-Popular acceptance of healthy lifestyles and personal training regimens continues to fuel the call for protein supplements.
-These plant and animal based products come to market in several ways, including powdered varieties and drinks packed with protein.
-Contract packaging companies play an important role advancing the retail protein industry, devising safe, efficient ways to distribute and market these sought-after products, along with protein powder packaging methods.
+Popular acceptance of healthy lifestyles and personal training regimens fuels the call for protein supplements.
+These plant and animal-based products come to market in several ways, including powdered varieties and drinks packed with protein.
+Contract packaging companies play an important role in advancing the retail protein industry, devising safe, efficient ways to distribute and market these sought-after products, along with protein powder packaging methods.

 Packaged Protein Moves to the Mainstream

-The protein supplement market has seen steady growth in recent years, as consumers embrace the perceived benefits of boosting their individual protein intake.
-Whey, soy and casein are primary sources of the protein powders packaged for retail sale.
+The protein supplement market has seen steady growth as consumers embrace the perceived benefits of boosting their individual protein intake.
+Whey, soy, and casein are primary sources of protein powders packaged for retail sale.

 During the early period of protein industry sales growth, increases were closely tied to the burgeoning fitness industry, as health clubs, fitness centers, and gyms became more affordable and accessible.
-Rising sales of protein products counted on devotees’ belief the goods play an integral role, maximizing the benefits of working out.
-That has changed.
+Rising sales of protein products counted on devotees’ belief the goods play an integral role in maximizing the benefits of working out.

-As growing numbers of consumers embrace healthy living, the appeal of protein powders and ready to drink supplements is no longer limited to hardcore weight lifters and fitness fanatics.
-Weight trainers and elite athletes are still a core component of the overall protein market, but casual users now represent a substantial share of consumer interest, creating opportunities for producers and their packaging partners.
+As growing numbers of consumers embrace healthy living, the appeal of protein powders and ready-to-drink supplements is no longer limited to hardcore weight lifters and fitness fanatics.
+Weight trainers and elite athletes are still a core component of the overall protein market.
+Still, casual users represent substantial consumer interest, creating opportunities for producers and their packaging partners.

 Protein Industry Facts and Figures

 Supplements aimed at the sports market continue performing well, particularly for traditional, established brands.
-But non-sports protein products have also taken-off, promoting general health.
-As more consumers become aware of the emerging brands; event sponsorships, sampling, and campaigns targeting “ordinary” users have all elevated protein’s position in areas once seen as sports-only markets dominated by fitness elites.
+But non-sports protein products also have taken off, promoting general health.
+As more consumers become aware of the emerging brands, event sponsorships, sampling, and campaigns targeting “ordinary” users have elevated protein’s position in areas once seen as sports-only markets dominated by fitness elites.

 Protein Packaging Alternatives